grycap/oscar-landing/content/english/blog/post-nodered-flowfuse.md

 ![Creating application 2](../../images/blog/post-nodered-flowfuse/10.png)

-## 3.2 Creating new instances¶
+## 3.2 Creating new instances

-As we’ve seen, an Node-RED instance is created when we create an application, but it’s also possible to deploy additional instances within a created application.
+As we’ve seen, a Node-RED instance is created when we create an application, but it’s also possible to deploy additional instances within a created application.
 In this case, we will click on the ```Add Instance``` button.

 ![Creating instance 1](../../images/blog/post-nodered-flowfuse/11.png)